HMS Canopus (1897): Service history

 Canopus's keel was laid down at Portsmouth Dockyard on 4 January 1897.
 The ship was launched on 12 October 1897, and completed on 5 December 1899.
 She was named after the ancient city of Canopus, Egypt, where the Battle of the Nile took place.
 Canopus was commissioned by captain Wilmot Fawkes at Portsmouth on 5 December 1899 for service in the Mediterranean Fleet.
 Captain Harry Seawell Niblett was appointed in command in November 1900, and she underwent a refit at Malta from December 1900 to June 1901.
 In May 1902 she visited Palermo to attend festivities in connection with the opening of an Agricultural Exhibition by King Victor Emmanuel, and the following month saw her visiting Larnaka.
-Captain Philip Francis Tillard was appointed in command on 1 December 1902, and she ended her Mediterranean service in April the following year, and paid off into the Reserve at Portsmouth on 25 April 1903.
+Captain Philip Francis Tillard was appointed in command on 1 December 1902, and in January 1903 she carried the British Secretary of State for War, St John Brodrick, during a visit to Malta and Gibraltar.
+She ended her Mediterranean service in April that year, and paid off into the Reserve at Portsmouth on 25 April 1903.
 While in reserve, Canopus was given an extensive refit by Cammell Laird at Birkenhead that lasted from May 1903 to June 1904.
 Returning to the commissioned Reserve at Portsmouth, she was rammed by the battleship HMS Barfleur in Mount's Bay during manoeuvres on 5 August 1904, suffering slight damage.